Skip to content

 Clear shapes and graphic patterns define the typical style of a Scandinavian bedroom

-Undoubtedly, the Scandinavian style is known for its coziness, without ever appearing kitschy.
+Undoubtedly, the Scandinavian style is synonymous with coziness, but never appears kitschy.
 This is ensured by the Scandinavians’ fine sense of aesthetics, form language, and lines.
 They tastefully combine graphic patterns with clear shapes.

-When it comes to embellishments, decorations, and playful details, Scandinavians limit themselves to an absolute minimum in the bedroom.
-Occasionally, you might see delicate floral decor on pillows or curtains, but the main focus is on the essentials, geometry.
+When it comes to flourishes, embellishments, and playful details, Scandinavians limit themselves to an absolute minimum in the bedroom.
+Occasionally, you might see a delicate floral pattern on pillows or curtains, but the main focus is on the essentials, the geometry.

 Also interesting: Interior Tips for a Scandinavian-Style Bathroom